ThamesDev/local-prune/README.md

 # local-prune
 ## About
 This is a script created to prune any local branches which are tracking deleted remote branches.
 It annoyed me that I had to do this manually, so I made this.
-THis script will only run in bash, but n the interests of preserving its development, the `.sh` source code is available here from before it was converted to c, and it should be fairly trivial for a user to modify it for whatever shell they use.
+THis script will only run in bash, but in the interests of preserving its development, the `.sh` source code is available here from before it was converted to c, and it should be fairly trivial for a user to modify it for whatever shell they use.
 ## Installation
 **WARNING: designed for Debian-based systems.
 If you use a non-Debian based distro, such as Arch-based, use the appropriate package manager.**
 ### Prerequisites